 - Produces words, not stems (more readable, similar to lemmatization).
-Captures irregular cases such as "is", "be", "was". - Comparable effectiveness to Porter stemmer.
+Captures irregular cases such as "is", "be", and "was". - Comparable effectiveness to Porter stemmer.

 Fewer wrongly found stems, some more missed stems.
-Text Mining III Text Mining using Rules

-Krovetz Stemmer on an Example Text \
+Krovetz Stemmer on an Example Text

 Original text

 "A relevant document will describe marketing strategies carried out by U.S. companies for their agricultural chemicals, report predictions for market share of such chemicals, or report market statistics for agrochemicals, pesticide, herbicide, fungicide, insecticide, fertilizer."